Ph.D. in Counselor Education and Supervision

 We promote best practices in the preparation of educators, advocates and leaders.
 Our alumni are committed to what graduate preparation should encompass: understanding the past, advancing the present, and modeling for the future.
 Your program will include concurrent internship experiences with academic courses and a dissertation (a minimum of 15 semester hours) that reflects your original scholarship and independent research.
 A graduate certificate is available in Trauma-Informed Counseling.

 You must apply to our program through the NIU Graduate School, and if invited, attend the Pre-Admissions Workshop.
-For admission to Graduate School, you'll need to submit an application, a written statement of goals, official transcripts, your GRE score and three letters of recommendation (two from individuals holding a doctoral degree).
+For admission to Graduate School, you'll need to submit an application, a written statement of goals, official transcripts and three letters of recommendation (at least one from individuals holding a doctoral degree and/or able to speak to your academic aptitude).
 If you're an international student, you must also submit official English translations of your academic records and all test scores, including the TOEFL or IELTS.
 You'll need to complete the Ph.D. applicant essay, and submit a résumé or CV.

 Are you ready to become a leader in counselor education and supervision?
 Are you eager to learn how to help others prepare for professional counseling practice in our world?

 Early admissions deadline: November 15

 The program requires a minimum of 84 semester hours, including a maximum of 30 semester hours from the master's degree.
 During your program of study, you will:

 - Demonstrate knowledge in advanced leadership skills.

 - Demonstrate the ability to conduct independent scholarly research.

 - Our Community Counseling Training Center provides comprehensive training for counselors and counseling supervisors in training through delivery of outstanding, culturally responsive counseling services to NIU students, faculty, staff and community members.